 Frannie (Meg Ryan) is a New York writing professor entwined in an erotic affair with a police detective (Mark Ruffalo) who’s investigating the murder of a young woman in Frannie’s neighborhood.
 But soon Frannie begins to suspect her lover’s involvement in the crime.
-Kevin Bacon and Jennifer Jason Leigh also star in this highly charged film directed by Jane Campion (The Piano) and based on Susanna Moore’s best-selling novel.

 The film's shifty, soft-focus style of camerawork and editing is actually very interesting and effective in immediately establishing an atmosphere of dread.
 Unfortunately, the plot is pretty typical B-grade formula material.
 Great style and solid performances, but the story doesn't seem to live up to the filmmaker's pretensions.

 So underrated - the thriller part always takes me for a ride and the sexuality is amazingly shot - dark, dangerous, true-to-life...
 And of course, great performances all around, Meg Ryan and Mark Ruffalo nailed it!